ericwq/gskills/docs/wrappers.md

 ### Resolver

-For each connection, there is one resolver. each resolver is wrapped by `ccResolverWrapper`.
+For each connection, there is one resolver.
+Each resolver is wrapped by `ccResolverWrapper`.

 - `ccResolverWrapper.cc` field is of struct type `ClientConn`.
 - `ccResolverWrapper.resolver` field is of type `xdsResolver`.